Brittany is an avid "The Sims" fan and has been playing and modding the games since the first "The Sims" title was released in 2000!

-Stuff Packs are add-ons to The Sims 4 base game which retail for $9.99, focus on a limited theme, and add more content to the game; generally 1 or 2 functional (animated) objects, and an assortment of hair, clothing, accessories, furniture and decorative pieces.
+Stuff Packs are add-ons to The Sims 4 base game which retail for $9.99 (USD), focus on a limited theme, and add more content to the game; generally they include one or two functional (animated) objects and an assortment of hair, clothing, accessories, furniture, and decorative pieces.

-So far, there have been a whopping 14 Stuff Packs released for The Sims 4 (as of March 2019), and if you haven't already purchased them all, it might be hard to decide which the best ones are.
-This list ranks all of The Sims 4 Stuff Packs from worst to best, to help you figure out which the best ones in the series are.
+So far, there have been a whopping 14 Stuff Packs released for The Sims 4 (as of March 2019), and if you haven't already purchased them all, it might be hard to decide which are best.
+This list ranks all of The Sims 4 Stuff Packs from worst to best to help you figure out which to buy first.

 Please note this article is based on the Mac/PC version of the game.
-Not all of the below Stuff Packs have made it to the console versions of The Sims, yet.
+Not all of the below Stuff Packs have made it to the console versions of The Sims 4, yet.